 An intriguing constraint on theories of asteroid cluster formation is placed by the properties of the Datura cluster discussed in Vokrouhlický et al. (2017).
-They found that the largest secondaries of the Datura cluster tend to have very elongated shapes (possibly contact binaries) and they tend to rotate relatively slowly.10 Our observations of 10 secondaries of other asteroid clusters (see Section 3) showed, however, that only the largest secondary of the Schulhof cluster, (81337) 2000 GP36 had a high lightcurve amplitude indicating an elongated shape.
+They found that the largest secondaries of the Datura cluster tend to have very elongated shapes (possibly contact binaries) and they tend to rotate relatively slowly.
+13 Our observations of 10 secondaries of other asteroid clusters (see Section 3) showed, however, that only the largest secondary of the Schulhof cluster, (81337) 2000 GP36 had a high lightcurve amplitude indicating an elongated shape.
 The other 9 secondaries of the clusters of Irvine, Kap'bos, Hobson, (20674), Mandragora, Iochroma and Nicandra showed low to moderate lightcurve amplitudes < 0.7 mag.
-In Fig. 16, we plot the lightcurve amplitudes of secondaries of asteroid binaries (data from Pravec et al. 2016),11 pairs (data by Pravec et al., in preparation) and clusters (data from Vokrouhlický et al. 2017 and this work).
-Except for the secondaries of the Datura and Schulhof clusters, the distribution of the secondary amplitudes (elongations) of the other 7 clusters agrees with the distributions for binaries and pairs, which are also thought to be formed by rotational fission.
-A reason for why just the Datura and Schulhof clusters contain very elongated secondaries remains to
+In Fig. 15, we plot the lightcurve amplitudes of secondaries of asteroid binaries (data from Pravec et al. 2016), 14 pairs (data by Pravec et al., in preparation) and clusters (data from Vokrouh-

-10 It is notable that all the observed cluster secondaries appear to be in or close to principal axis rotation states.
+13 It is notable that all the observed cluster secondaries, of the Datura as well as the other clusters, appear to be in or close to principal axis rotation states.
 As their estimated excited rotation damping timescales are much longer than the age of the cluster (see Vokrouhlický et al. 2017), they were probably in or close to principal axis rotation when they escaped from the primary.
 This observation places another constraint on the cluster formation theories.

-11 The amplitudes of orbiting secondaries of asteroid binaries were calculated from the a_2/b_2 values given in Table 1 and Section 4.2 of Pravec et al. (2016) as $\mathcal{A}2 = 2.5 \log(a_2/b_2)$, which gives an estimate for the opposition lightcurve amplitude.
+14 The amplitudes of orbiting secondaries of asteroid binaries were calculated from the a_2/b_2 values given in Table 1 and Section 4.2 of Pravec et al. (2016) as $\mathcal{A}2 = 2.5 \log(a_2/b_2)$, which gives an estimate for the opposition lightcurve amplitude.